Adarsh1322/react-native-dynamic-library/README.md

-# React Native FlatList Library
+# React Native Dynamic Flatlist Library

 A powerful and dynamic FlatList wrapper for React Native that provides enhanced functionality out of the box.
-This library simplifies creating complex lists with features like pagination, sorting, grid layouts, search, and sticky headers.
+This library simplifies creating complex lists with features like pagination, sorting, grid layouts, search.

 ## Features